magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/architecture-overview.md

 ![Page Builder data flow](images/data-flow.png)

-Here is simplified data flow:
+The following is a simple overview of the data flow:

-1. Data read by reader `Magento_PageBuilder/js/master-format/read/configurable`.
+1. Data is read by reader `Magento_PageBuilder/js/master-format/read/configurable`.
-2. Data for each element (`border`, `border_color`, `border_width` etc) converted to internal format by element converters.
+2. Data for each element (`border`, `border_color`, `border_width` etc) is converted to an internal format by element converters.
-3. Data converted by mass converters, for more details see [converter interface](content-type-configuration.md).
+3. Data is converted by mass converters.
+For more details see [converter interface](content-type-configuration.md).
-4. Content type created and `Magento_PageBuilder/js/data-store` populated with data.
+4. Content type is created and `Magento_PageBuilder/js/data-store` is populated with data.
-5. Data in data store modified in the form or using live edit.
+5. Data in the data store is modified in the form or using live edit.
-6. Data converted by mass converters.
+6. Data is converted by mass converters.
-7. Converted by element data converters.
+7. It is then converted by element data converters.
-8. Preview and master component observables updated.
+8. The preview and master component observables are updated.
-9. Editable with Page Builder entity attribute updated, when user saves the pages master format being saved to the database.
+9. When the user saves the page's master format into the database, the editable with the PageBuilder entity attribute is updated.

+### Mass converter

-Mass converter modifies on data for all content type elements.
-For instance, if content type two elements, main and image.
-And data for these elements stored in the fields `border`, `border_color`, `border_width`, `background_image`.
-Mass converter will allow to modify all these fields.
-See more on how [data stored internally](#Data store).
+A Mass converter modifies data for all content type elements.
+For example, the content type of two elements, main and image has data stored in the fields `border`, `border_color`, `border_width`, `background_image`.
+A mass converter allows you to modify all these fields.

+For more information, read about how [data is stored internally](#Data store).

+### Element converter

-Element converter modifies single field at a time.
+An element converter modifies a single field at a time.

 ## Data store

-Data for content type stored in DataStore `Magento_PageBuilder/js/data-store`.
+Data for content types are stored in a simple object called the DataStore `Magento_PageBuilder/js/data-store`.

-DataStore is a simple object. `var` from [content type configuration](content-type-configuration.md) is the name of parameter in DataStore.
+`var` from [content type configuration](content-type-configuration.md) is the name of a parameter in the DataStore.

-You can use `subscribe` method to subscribe to changes of the data and perform custom action on it.
+You can use the `subscribe` method to subscribe to changes in the data and perform custom action on it.

 ## Content type configuration

-Please see [content type configuration](content-type-configuration.md#Converter Interfaces) for content type configuration.
+Please see [content type configuration](content-type-configuration.md#Converter Interfaces) for information on content type configuration.

 ## Appearances

-Appearances allow to customize existing content types.

-Appearance allows to make the following customizations to content type:
+Appearances allow you to make the following customization on existing content types:

-1. Add new style properties to existing content types.
+1. Add new style properties to existing content types
 2. Add new attributes to existing content types.
 This is similar to above.
 3. Change templates
 4. Move data between elements, achieved with data mapping configuration.
-For example, developer can move margin from one element to another.
+   For example, a developer can move the `margin` style property from one element to another.
-5. Change form for content type.
+5. Change the form for a [content type]

 ## Module structure